Gabxrielle/amazon-review-sentiment-analyzer/README.md

 * **M3:** Compare baseline TF-IDF+LR vs Transformers.
 * **M4:** Serve the model via API (FastAPI/Flask).
 * **M5:** Build a dashboard for metrics and visualizations.
+* **M6:** Add automated tests + CI with GitHub Actions.
+* **M7:** Containerize with Docker for reproducibility.

+---

+## ⚠️ Limitations

+* Neutral class is unstable with small subsets.
+* Yelp reviews differ from Amazon domain (domain shift).
+* Sarcasm and figurative language are not well captured by linear models.
+* Baseline metrics can vary significantly depending on dataset size.

 ---